okitouni/okitouni.github.io/content/post/animations/index.md

 ---
-title: Random Animations and Visualizations
+title: Misc.
+Animations and Visualizations
 subtitle: ""
 summary: "A collection of visualization I made in various projects"
 authors: